Skip to contents

 Details

 Cornell Ecology Programs (CEP) used eight-letter abbreviations for species and site names.
 In species, the names were formed by taking four first letters of the generic name and four first letters of the specific or subspecific epithet.
-The current function produces CEP names as default, but it can also use other lengths.
-The function is based on abbreviate and can produce longer names if basic names are not unique.
-If generic name is shorter than specified minimun length, more characters can be used by the epithet.
-If uniqgenera = TRUE genus can use more characters, and these reduce the number of characters available for the epithet.
-The function drops characters from the end, but with method = "both.sides" the function tries to drop characters from other positions, starting with lower-case wovels, in the final attempt to abbreviate abbreviations.
+The current function produces 4+4 character CEP names as default, but it can also use other lengths.
+The function is based on abbreviate and will produce longer names if constructed names are not unique.
+If generic name is shorter than specified minimum length, more characters can be used by the epithet.
+If uniqgenera = TRUE, unique generic name may need more characters than the minimum length, and these reduce the number of characters available for the epithet.
+The function drops characters from the end, but with method = "both.sides" the function tries to drop characters from other positions in the final attempt to abbreviate abbreviations, starting with lower-case vowels.
+The constructed names are based on binomial names with two components.
+If there is only one component (typically a genus), it can use also the space reserved for the second component.
+If there are more than two components of input names, the function selects only two: always the first, and either the last or second depending on the argument seconditem.
+Function will issue a warning of duplicated input names or of duplicated inferred binomial names, but resulting CEP names are made unique by adding a sequence number (with a warning listing these names).

 Value